 Perfect places for a winter walk

-Pull on your boots and gloves: here are some of our favourite museums, historic houses and gardens where you can go dashing through the snow.
+Pull on your boots and gloves: here are some of our favourite museums, historic houses and gardens for a winter walk in the UK.

 Woolly hats, winter sun, fairylit festivals and anything mulled – there’s so much to love about winter.

 While it's easy to huddle yourself away at home during the colder months, winter is a gorgeous time to wander outside, as frosty mornings and unusual winter plants create opportunities for lovely natural views.

 We’ve selected just a few of the beautiful houses and museums that are perfect for a winter walk in the UK.
 From the frosted cherry garden at Ham House to Wimpole’s atmospheric gothic folly, there’s a feast for the eyes round every corner.
 Lose yourself in acres of park and woodland and get back to nature this winter.

 Here you can explore 120 acres of parkland perfection, from allotments packed with flowers, herbs and edible goodies, to the colourful pigment garden full of flowers and pretty planting.
 The gardens were originally designed by landscape architect extraordinaire Capability Brown, to provide unique views of the gorgeous house from different points, giving you something to ponder as you stroll around.
 Plus, the park is often home to temporary artworks.

 This former writer’s home is surrounded by the outstanding natural beauty of the Lake District.
 Perched right on the water, the house is surrounded by 250 acres of wood perfect for wanders overlooking Coniston Water.
 Ambitious walkers can ramble all the way to Crag Head, while those looking for an easy stroll can take one of the garden trails and marvel at the contemporary Zig Zaggy garden, and the Fern Garden, a maze of over 250 native British ferns.